Hierarchical Intention Tracking for Robust Human-Robot Collaboration in Industrial Assembly Tasks: Hierarchical Intention Tracking

-The second equality is based on the assumption that $g_{t+1:t+T_p}$ are the same.
-The third equality is based on the fact that we use the maximum likelihood estimate of the intention as input to the downstream robot control pipeline, which leads to a deterministic mapping from the observed state history to the next observed robot state.
-By applying the recursive expression, we reach the prediction model as
+The second equality in Equation~\ref{eq:generic-intention-filtering-prediction-recursive} is because $g_{t+1:t+T_p}$ are assumed the same.
+The third equality in Equation~\ref{eq:generic-intention-filtering-prediction-recursive} is because we use the maximum likelihood estimate of the intention as input to the downstream robot control pipeline, which leads to a deterministic mapping from the observed state history to the next observed robot state.
+We apply the recursive expression and get the prediction model.